 In order to terminate an indefinite employment contract, a written notice to the other party at least one month prior to termination.
 A longer notice period can also be provided if there are provisions from a contractual or collective agreement.

 Employees must inform their employer within 48 hours of the illness and provide a medical certificate.
-The Sickness benefit is paid after a five-day waiting period for up to 180 days a year from Social security.
+The Sickness benefit is paid after a five-day waiting period of up to 180 days a year from Social security.
 The insured employee receives 66.7% of their daily average earnings for 180 days after a five-day waiting period.
 For up to 180 days a year for each next year, they receive 50%.

 Employees receive one day of parental leave funded by the social security fund.
 The parental leave benefit is equal to the average daily wage, calculated based on the insured’s earnings received in the last quarter.